scramjs/scram-engine/README.md

+DOCUMENTATION BELOW IS FOR v0.3.x and lower, still working on new documentation for v0.4.x

 # What is this?
 Scram.js offers a simple way to use Electron as a server, allowing you to use HTML, Web APIs, and virtually any other client-side tool to write server-side applications.
 The recommended way to write these server-side applications is to use web components.
 If you have not heard of web components, then please [start learning today](http://webcomponents.org/).
 Web components offer a way to modularize and package functionality into reusable components that can be easily shared and composed to create entire applications.
 Currently they are used mostly for front-end web development.
 Well, what about the back-end?
 Web components are not only useful for visual components, as the Google Polymer project [has shown us](https://elements.polymer-project.org/elements/iron-ajax).
 Now you can build APIs and other server-side applications, leveraging the same declarativeness of the front-end world.
 We are one step closer to true Universal JavaScript.